SAP-samples/datahub-integration-examples/README.md

 ## License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSE).